balsama/snlstocks/README.md

 **Integer $IID:** the IID of the stock to process.
 SNL should be able to provide the IID.
 E.g. Atlantic Power is 4098671.

+**Integer $FNDG:** the IID of the stock to process.
+Again, SNL Should be able to provide this.

 **Boolean $reset:** Whether or not to force a cache refresh.
 Items will be returned from the cache if the cache isn't stale unless this is set to TRUE.